Larry Tucker, LMFT, Owner

 Renita Wilson, LICSW, Clinical Director

 Renita is the Clinical Director of Kente Circle.
 Renita is a graduate of the University of Minnesota, Twin Cities (B.S.- in Rhetoric, Youth Studies and African American Studies and Master Degree in Social Work).
 Renita joined the Kente Circle team in February 2011.
-Prior to joining the team, Renita earned a multitude of skills, experience, and expertise surrounding issues related to Family and Children services: Child Protection, Foster care, and Adoption as well as working with Adults and Children in Mental Health spanning over 18 years.
-In 2007, Renita began focusing her work with families and children through a clinical lens as a Licensed Independent Clinical Social Worker.
+Prior to joining the team, Renita earned a multitude of skills, experience, and expertise surrounding issues related to Family and Children services: Child Protection, Foster care, and Adoption as well as working with Adults and Children in Mental Health spanning over 20 plus years.
+Renita is an approved supervisor for the Board of Social Work In 2007, Renita began focusing her work with families and children through a clinical lens as a Licensed Independent Clinical Social Worker.
 Renita approaches her clinical work as she does with all areas of her professional encounters; client centered, respectful, open-minded and honoring their story.
-Renita is an approved supervisor for the Board of Social Work and has provided ongoing supervision to BSW, MSW, a most recently MFT students pursing educational degrees.
 Renita has also worked in both private and public agencies in supervisory and management positions, overseeing all operating functions of programming and maintaining required expectations for continued service delivery.

 Kelsey Lundquist, MA, LMFT